 Elana is a Fellow of the Australian Institute of Company Directors; the Australian Institute of Management; the Australian Institute of Superannuation Trustees and the Financial Services Institute of Australasia.
 She is also a member of Chief Executive Women and Women Corporate Directors.

 Jacqueline Savage is the Founder and CEO of MedCorp Technologies; an early-stage digital health company developing wearable technologies and devices for the healthcare industry.
+Recently, the company has successfully completed product trials of its core temperature-sensing platform: a wearable, non-invasive temperature monitoring system.

 Operating MedCorp Technologies from Swinburne University’s coveted Factory of the Future, Jacqueline maintains an active role in innovation, med tech and gender issues and is well known for her strong and decisive leadership style.

-Often called upon to consult Internationally, Jacqueline is a face of Australian Innovation globally and is known for her gender neutral and forward thinking approach to business.
+Often called upon to consult internationally, Jacqueline is a face of Australian Innovation globally and is known for her gender neutral and forward thinking approach to business.

 Highly respected by her peers, in addition to her duties as CEO, Jacqueline sits on multiple boards and advises nationally and internationally in both the private and government sectors.